How To Make The Most Of 1 Day In Seoul: A Crazy 24 Hour Guide

 After dinner, take a stroll through the lively streets of Hongdae.
 Check out the street performers and buskers; you might even catch a glimpse of future K-pop stars showing off their skills.

-If you like dancing, Hongdae has plenty of clubs that are open until early morning!
+If you like dancing, Hongdae has plenty of clubs that are open until the early morning!

 And don’t forget to capture some memories with a photo booth session!
 These unmanned booths are scattered around Seoul, filled with fun props, and let you take home some awesome photos.
 It’s a must-do when you’re in the city!